slarda/ur-analysis-tools/README.md

-# Universal Recommender Analysis Tool V2
+# Universal Recommender Analysis Tool V3

-The primary change to V2 of the tool is to simplify by integrating all external processes so one line will execute all steps.
+The primary change to V3 of the tool is to support the Harness version of the Universal Recommender (UR).

-The steps to execute all workflow are:

- 1. **Verify the PIO EventServer is running** `pio status` will do this.
- 2. **Export Data** We assume that the data exists in the EventServer or in HDFS.
-Export the data to the location specified in the `config.json` file.
-Since it is often desirable to use an existing data split there should be a CLI option to skip splitting to use the paths in the config as they exist.
- 3. **Split** the data as in Alexey's #1 (optional: see #2)
- 4. **Train and Deploy** To do this 3 PIO workflow steps need to be taken.
-These must be executed inside the directory of the UR version we are testing.
-    1. **`pio build`** This will create the Universal Recommender code and register the algorithm parameters
-    2. **`pio train`** This will create a model with the UR from the `engine.json` parameters.
-There will be new parameters to pass in to `pio train` that are system dependent, like how much memory to use on each Spark Driver and Executor as well as others.
-Not sure how or where to set these.
-They will not change while using one cluster so perhaps in the `config.json`.
-    3. **`pio deploy`** This will create a running PIO PredictionServer that responds to UR queries
- 5. **Analyze** Same as Alexey's #3

-# Alexey's Analysis Tools

-These scripts do analysis of input data and run cross-validation tests using the Universal Recommender.
-The analysis show information about usage data, and the CV tests use a technique called MAP@k to rest the predictiveness of the many types of *indicators* used in a deployment of the UR.
-The tools run in 2 phases:
+These scripts do analysis of input data and run cross-validation tests using the UR.
+The analysis shows information about usage data, and the cross-validation tests use a technique called MAP@k, a type of precision test, to give a predictiveness metric to various combinations  of *indicators* used by the Correlated Cross-Occurrence (CCO) algorithm of the UR.

+Harness has a more streamlined workflow and has a single server, that takes input and responds to queries.
+It also responds to a CLI so information similar to that produced by the PIO CLI can be found.

+## The Test Process

+There are 2 Phases to the process that this tool supports and one that must be done using Harness.

- 1. **Split**: Split the data into train and test splits, calculate usage stats.
+ 1. **Split the Dataset** into training and test splits using this tool.
- 2. **Train and Deploy**: Import the "train" dataset into the EventServer, train, and deploy the model.
-This can also be scripted but is **not** part of these scripts.
- 3. **Analyze**: Run several forms of MAP@k predictiveness tests on the splits, collect stats, and create a report for Excel.
+ - **Create and Train the Recommender** by importing data and training the recommender using the Harness CLI.
+ - **Analyze** with this tool.

 **Note:** This toolset does #1 and #3 but does not do #2.
+The specific steps to execute all workflow are:

+ 1. **Install and Start the Harness Server** This process is described [here](https://github.com/actionml/harness/blob/release/0.4.0-snapshot/install.md).
+Notice that we are using the 0.4.0-SNAPSHOT version of the server which includes Universal Recommender.
+ 2. **Verify the Harness Server is running** `harness status` will do this.
+ 3. **Get the Full Dataset** We assume that the data exists in a single large file in the local filesystem.
+The data location is specified in the `config.json` file.
+Todo: since it is often desirable to use an existing data split there should be a CLI option to skip splitting to use the paths in the config if they exist.
+ 4. **Split** the data as defined in the config.json into a "train" and "test" split, usually about 80% of the data will go to "train", the rest is used to "test".
+ 5. **Train a Model** from the "train" split of the data:
+    1. **`harness add <engine-json-config>`** This will create the Universal Recommender instance configured to take input from the specific dataset use and use the algorithm parameters configured.
+The most important thing to note in the Engine's config is the `enginId` which is the instance ID for the test Engine.
+    2. **`harness import <path-to-train-split> <engine-id>`** which will import data (perhaps slowly) into the Engine Instance defined by the Engine's config file.
+    3. **`harness train <engine-id>`** This will create a model with the UR from with the `engineId` defined in the Engine's JSON config file from step #5.1 above.
+    4. **`harness status <engine-id>`** After `harness train` the model is calculated in Spark and once the trining Job is completed is immediately deployed.
+Check the Engine Instance status to see if the Job is running or the job status is empty, meaning it has completed.
+Check server logs to make sure there were no errors in training.
+If there are, then the analysis phase will be meaningless.
+ 6. **Analyze** : Run several forms of MAP@k predictiveness tests on the splits, collect stats, and create a report for Excel.

-Since #1 can take a significant amount of time, it is advised to run it once, then train and deploy once, and run #3 with different configs if needed.
+Since Splitting can take a significant amount of time, it is advised to run it once, then train and deploy once, and run #the analysis with different configs as needed.
 There is no need to retrain in most cases.
-This will create a completely reproducible split so you can safely compare results from any run of #3.
+This will create a completely reproducible split so you can safely compare results from any run of analysis.

- If any change is made to the engine.json, repeat #1-3
+## A Note About Changing Parameters

+If any change is made to the Engine's JSON config file, the data may need to be re-imported (if different indicator names are used) or may only need to be re-trained (if algorithm params are changed).
+Using the identical dataset splits will allow analysis results to be compared across runs.

 # Setup

-Install Spark, PredictionIO v0.9.6 or greater, and the Universal Recommender v0.3.0 or greater.
-Make sure `pio status` completes with no errors and the integration-test for the UR runs correctly.

- 1. Install Python and check the version
+ 1. **[Install Harness](https://github.com/actionml/harness/blob/release/0.4.0-snapshot/install.md)**: This will result in the correct versions of Python and Spark being installed.

+ 2. **Check Python**

- 	`python --v`
+ 	`python3 --v`

- 	if the version is less than 2.7.9 upgrade to the most recent stable version of python using systems package management tools like `apt-get` for Ubuntu linux or `brew` for the Mac.
+ 	if the version is less than 3.7 upgrade to the most recent stable version of python using systems package management tools like `apt-get` for Ubuntu linux or `brew` for the Mac.

  2. Install Python libraries using the Python package manager found [here](https://pip.pypa.io/en/stable/installing/)

  	```
- 	sudo pip install numpy scipy pandas ml_metrics predictionio tqdm click openpyxl
+ 	sudo pip3 install numpy scipy pandas ml_metrics predictionio tqdm click openpyxl
  	```

- 3. Setup Spark and Pyspark paths in `.bashrc` (linux) or `.bash_profile` Mac.
+ 3. Setup Spark and Pyspark paths in `~/.bashrc` (linux) or `~/.bash_profile` or `~/.profile` macOS.

  	```
  	export SPARK_HOME=/path/to/spark
+ 	# this may be /usr/local/spark or wherever the root directory of the Spark installation is located
 	export PYTHONPATH=$SPARK_HOME/python/:$SPARK_HOME/python/build/:$PYTONPAHTH
 	```

-# Run Analysis Script
+# Run the Analysis Script

-Analysis script should be run from UR (Universal recommender) folder.
-It uses two configuration files:
+The script uses two configuration files:

-- `engine.json` (configuration of UR, this file is used to take event list and primary event)
+- **`<some-engine>.json`** the configuration of UR instance being used for the analysis.
+This file is used to determine the indicator list and primary indicator.
+This code often refers to the "indicator" as an "event".
+The `algorithm.indicators` part of the JSON will contain the event names used in analysis.
-- `config.json` (all other configuration including engine.json path if necessary)
+- **`config.json`** contains all other configuration including the path to the above `<some-engine>.json`

 ## Configuration options